Etejerina/a-walk-in-python/day_5.md

 fibonacci(50000)
 ```

-This time, we already have the porcessed data, but again, a hiuge list, occupying loads of memory.
+This time, we already have the processed data, but again, a huge list, occupying loads of memory.

 Option 3: